Author: Ashley Jalazo

 You have a couple of options here.
 Of course, one of you could choose to keep the home and the other could find living arrangements elsewhere.
 However, if both spouses’ names are on the mortgage or deed, this can be quite tricky.
 A document called a quitclaim deed can be completed with the help of an attorney in order to remove a spouse’s name from a deed.
 Unfortunately, this will not do the same for a mortgage; in fact, a borrower’s liability can be extremely hard to erase from a mortgage without selling or refinancing a home.

 Therefore, selling the home may be the best way to part with your asset.
 This path would eliminate the problem of removing a spouse’s name from a deed or mortgage.
 Of course, there is no easy solution, and many run into problems when deciding if moving is a viable option, especially if kids are involved.

 If, instead, one party chooses to keep the home, odds are they will have to consider refinancing it.
 Qualifying for a loan post-divorce can be difficult for numerous reasons, such as documenting a two-year work history or managing newfound alimony or child support payments on top of all prior expenses.
 Whatever obstacles may stand in your way, talking to a loan professional can put you on the right track.
 If you wish to connect with one, click here to see if you qualify.

 Whichever choice you make, know that Dream Home Financing can offer you the resources that you need.

 If you are looking to purchase a home for yourself, post-divorce:

 The process may seem overwhelming but talking to a loan professional can help you find the best way for you to finance your dream home.
 They’ll find unique programs that fit your lifestyle and needs.
 There are special loans for veterans, those who live in rural areas, and other characteristics.
 Some lenders even offer loans for the recently divorced.
-You can talk over all these options, amongst others, with a loan professional here.
+You can talk over all these options, among others, with a loan professional here.